skills-dev/copilot-code-review/.github/steps/2-step.md

 ### 📖 Theory: Pull Request Code Reviews

 GitHub Copilot analyzes your code and provides intelligent feedback with actionable suggestions you can apply instantly.
-Each code review consumes one Premium Request Unit (PRU) from the requester.
+Each code review consumes one [Premium Request Unit (PRU)](https://docs.github.com/en/copilot/concepts/billing/copilot-requests) from the requester.

 > [!IMPORTANT]
-> Use [code review responsibly](https://docs.github.com/en/copilot/responsible-use/code-review) - It is familiar with many common security mistakes, but it is not meant to replace dedicated security analysis tools.
-Use the right tool for the job.
+> Use [code review responsibly](https://docs.github.com/en/copilot/responsible-use/code-review) - Copilot is trained to be familiar with many common security concerns, but it is not meant to replace dedicated security tools, guidelines, and standards.
+Please use of the correct tools for the job.

 **Key Capabilities:**